Confluent (NASDAQ:CFLT) Shares Gap Down to $20.63

-Confluent, Inc. (NASDAQ:CFLT – Get Rating) shares gapped down before the market opened on Monday .
+Confluent, Inc. (NASDAQ:CFLT – Get Rating)’s share price gapped down prior to trading on Monday .
 The stock had previously closed at $20.63, but opened at $19.29.
-Confluent shares last traded at $18.77, with a volume of 12,345 shares changing hands.
+Confluent shares last traded at $18.77, with a volume of 12,345 shares traded.

-CFLT has been the subject of a number of recent analyst reports.
-Deutsche Bank Aktiengesellschaft lowered their price target on Confluent from $63.00 to $28.00 in a research report on Friday, May 6th.
-Credit Suisse Group lowered their price target on Confluent from $100.00 to $80.00 in a research report on Friday, May 6th.
-Barclays decreased their target price on Confluent from $71.00 to $44.00 and set an “equal weight” rating for the company in a research report on Tuesday, April 19th.
-The Goldman Sachs Group decreased their target price on Confluent from $75.00 to $48.00 and set a “neutral” rating for the company in a research report on Thursday, April 14th.
-Finally, Scotiabank initiated coverage on Confluent in a research report on Wednesday, June 8th.
-They issued an “outperform” rating and a $27.00 target price for the company.
-Eight research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Confluent has a consensus rating of “Buy” and an average target price of $57.71.
+Several analysts have commented on CFLT shares.
+The Goldman Sachs Group cut their target price on Confluent from $75.00 to $48.00 and set a “neutral” rating on the stock in a research note on Thursday, April 14th.
+Credit Suisse Group lowered their price target on Confluent from $100.00 to $80.00 in a report on Friday, May 6th.
+Barclays lowered their price target on Confluent from $71.00 to $44.00 and set an “equal weight” rating on the stock in a report on Tuesday, April 19th.
+Deutsche Bank Aktiengesellschaft lowered their price target on Confluent from $63.00 to $28.00 in a report on Friday, May 6th.
+Finally, Wells Fargo & Company lowered their price target on Confluent from $45.00 to $35.00 and set an “overweight” rating on the stock in a report on Wednesday, May 18th.
+Eight analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
+According to MarketBeat, Confluent has an average rating of “Buy” and an average price target of $57.71.

-In other Confluent news, major shareholder Ventures Vii (Jersey) L. Index sold 4,797 shares of the firm’s stock in a transaction dated Wednesday, May 18th.
-The stock was sold at an average price of $18.28, for a total transaction of $87,689.16.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, major shareholder Brad Gerstner purchased 25,000 shares of the firm’s stock in a transaction on Wednesday, April 13th.
-The shares were acquired at an average cost of $40.45 per share, for a total transaction of $1,011,250.00.
-Following the completion of the acquisition, the insider now owns 5,795,900 shares of the company’s stock, valued at $234,444,155.
-The disclosure for this purchase can be found here.
-Over the last ninety days, insiders purchased 811,383 shares of company stock worth $29,208,507 and sold 26,547 shares worth $485,245.
-27.94% of the stock is currently owned by company insiders.
+In other news, major shareholder Ventures Vii (Jersey) L. Index sold 4,797 shares of Confluent stock in a transaction that occurred on Wednesday, May 18th.
+The shares were sold at an average price of $18.28, for a total transaction of $87,689.16.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Michelangelo Volpi sold 21,058 shares of Confluent stock in a transaction that occurred on Wednesday, May 18th.
+The shares were sold at an average price of $18.28, for a total transaction of $384,940.24.
+The disclosure for this sale can be found here.
+In the last quarter, insiders purchased 811,383 shares of company stock valued at $29,208,507 and sold 26,547 shares valued at $485,245.
+Company insiders own 27.94% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-UNC Management Company Inc. purchased a new position in Confluent in the fourth quarter worth about $3,728,000.
-Kensington Investment Counsel LLC purchased a new position in Confluent in the fourth quarter worth about $1,375,000.
-Acadian Asset Management LLC purchased a new position in Confluent in the fourth quarter worth about $74,000.
-D L Carlson Investment Group Inc. purchased a new position in Confluent in the fourth quarter worth about $4,068,000.
-Finally, TENOR CAPITAL MANAGEMENT Co.
-L.P. purchased a new position in Confluent in the fourth quarter worth about $5,718,000.
-Institutional investors own 37.20% of the company’s stock.
+Large investors have recently modified their holdings of the stock.
+Fifth Third Bancorp bought a new position in Confluent in the fourth quarter worth approximately $29,000.
+Captrust Financial Advisors bought a new position in Confluent in the third quarter worth approximately $30,000.
+Advisors Asset Management Inc. bought a new position in Confluent in the first quarter worth approximately $30,000.
+Byrne Asset Management LLC bought a new position in Confluent in the fourth quarter worth approximately $31,000.
+Finally, Focused Wealth Management Inc bought a new position in Confluent in the first quarter worth approximately $35,000.
+37.20% of the stock is owned by institutional investors.

 Confluent, Inc operates a data streaming platform in the United States and internationally.
 It offers Confluent Cloud, a managed cloud-native service for connecting and processing data; and Confluent Platform, an enterprise-grade self-managed software that connects and processes data in real-time with the foundational platform for data in motion.